Miserlou/CitizenMediaNotary/README.md

 ## Install

-Make sure you have latest node, npm and couch installed.
+Make sure you have latest node, npm and CouchDB installed.

 > npm install

 > server.js

 More details soon..